leafo/selfwatch/README.md

 * `RemoteUrl` - A URL to flush key press counts to every `RemoteFlushDelay` seconds.
 Data is encoded as JSON and sent as a post request.
 It's formatted as an array of arrays: `[id, "YYYY:DD:MM HH:MM:SS", count]`
 * `RemoteFlushDelay` - How long to wait between flushing key counts to remote server, default 60
 * `SyncDelay` - How long to buffer key counts in memory before flushing to database (application switches will trigger immediate flush)
+* `NewDayHour` - The hour (0-23) when a new day starts for statistics purposes (default: 4).
+Useful if you work late nights and want activity after midnight counted as part of the previous day

 ## About